This policy is made for the benefit of my psychotherapy clients.

 I maintain a public Twitter profile as a way of promoting psychological ideas through the media, and to make people aware of workshops, conferences, or other events that might be of interest to followers.
 I occasionally send across relevant links and sometimes engage in public conversations on these topics.

 Despite my online presence, I would prefer that our relationship remains as much as possible between us in the consultation room, therefore I will not knowingly follow any current or former clients on Twitter.
 Whether you follow me or not is of course to your discretion, though I would suggest for reasons of confidentiality and preserving our therapeutic relationship that it’s advisable not to.

 I, like many others, maintain a private Facebook account for personal reasons, and a Linked-In account for professional ones.
 I aim to keep my Facebook as private as possible and it would not be appropriate to be Facebook “friends” with former or current clients.
 I have decided that it would not be appropriate to add current or former clients as “connections” on Linked-In.

 While I acknowledge that Googling others is now a generally accepted aspect of daily life, I wish to avoid encountering information about you that does not come directly from you.
 In general practice I do not Google my clients before I meet them.
 It is of course your right to Google me.
 However, if in your search some questions are raised, I would request that you raise them with me at the first opportunity.

 Our fast-changing world

-You’ll notice this is the first version of my digital policy.
 As this world is changing so rapidly, I will update it as I learn more, and would appreciate your honesty and input along the way.
 Should you have any questions or suggestions, please do let me know.

 Photo by Mia Baker on Unsplash